Callum O'Dowda: Bristol City

 O'Dowda playing for Bristol City in 2019.

 On 14 July 2016, O'Dowda signed for Football League Championship side Bristol City for an undisclosed fee of around £1.25 million, potentially rising to £1.6 million depending on incentives.
 He signed on a three-year contract.
 Upon signing for Bristol City, O'Dowda said that had been a difficult decision to leave his hometown club.
 O'Dowda scored his first goal for Bristol City against Crystal Palace in the EFL Cup 4th Round on 24 October 2017.
 11 days later, O'Dowda scored the opener, his first league goal for Bristol City, in a 2–1 victory against Cardiff City.

 Amidst rumoured interest in the player from Leeds United, on 17 January 2019, Bristol activated a clause in O'Dowda's contract to extend it until the end of the 2019/20 season.

 In September 2019 he signed a new three-year contract with Bristol City.
 O'Dowda was released from the club in May 2022 after his contract expired after spending six years at the club.

 Cardiff City

 On 8 June 2022, it was announced O'Dowda would join Championship club Cardiff City on a three-year deal on 1 July.

 Ferencváros

 On 4 July 2025, he signed for Hungarian side Ferencváros, where he would play under former Republic of Ireland teammate Robbie Keane.
 On 22 July 2025, he scored his first goal in a 2–1 victory over FC Noah in the second qualifying round of the 2025–26 UEFA Champions League.
+On 9 May 2026, he won the 2025–26 Magyar Kupa season with Ferencváros by beating Zalaegerszegi TE 1–0 in the 2026 Magyar Kupa final at Puskás Aréna.